flare-foundation/flare-ai-kit/README.md

 # Flare AI Kit

-A framework for building verifiable AI Agents on Flare using Confidential Space
+SDK for building verifiable AI Agents on Flare using Confidential Space.

 ## Overview